dumpster story, Summer of 2020 / By Lew

 Did Tim retire and dump his office?

 CH2M was founded in Oregon around 1970 by environmentalist engineers who wanted to repair the environment, create solutions and not work for the “Man”.
 It was owned by the employees who worked hard and fast to fix problems, produce science based solutions and save the world while also….making money.

-Eventually CH2M- Hill became a billion dollar industry taking massive government, public and global scale projects, like working on the Olympics or helping Cities recreate entire Sewer systems, something they did in Omaha, where the contracts ran deep into the City Coffers.
+Eventually CH2M- Hill became a billion dollar industry taking massive government, public and global scale projects, like working on the Olympics or helping several cities recreate entire Sewer systems, something they did in Omaha, where the contracts ran deep into the City Coffers.

 One particular NonProfit called 75 North, has been building apartments and working within the African American populace to better the community.
 The staff and CEO grew up on these streets and now are making it better with the help of CH2M-Hill, or actually now Jacobs, the Colorado Government contract company that bought the Firm in 2017.

 So here is Tim Page in 2016, walking around North Omaha in two locations…. marking which building are there…and which are missing.
 Two particular areas.

 Monmouth Neighborhood is a North 30th street section, where Tim took very careful notes, marking in red, yellow and green in an unknown code of typography.
 At 16th and Lake st, near the railroad tracks, Tim did the same thing.

 My North Omaha Maps are still a mystery.
 What was CH2M doing in those neighborhoods?
 What was the plan?
 The Firm did wonderful work for many people, before it was turned into a government disaster response unit, working in New Orleans after Katrina and the Gulf after the oil spill, only in both those cases, the general public wasn’t happy with their fulfillment of the contract.
 This is of course … a billion dollar Engineering Firm which made of diverse, interesting Do-gooders….so positive reviews exist of their work as well.